piotrnar/gocoin/README.md

 The software's architecture is focused on maximum security and performance.

-The peer-to-peer bitcoin client node is an application that runs independently from the wallet.
+The **client** (p2p node) is an application independent from the **wallet**.

-The wallet is deterministic and password seeded, so it does not require any backups, as long as you remember the password.
+The **wallet** is deterministic and password seeded - as long as you remember the password, it does not require any backups.

-The basic components of the software are:

-* **client** - peer-to-peer bitcoin node with an interactive user interface (either text console or web browser)
-* **wallet** - the wallet application, designed to be run at a network-free machine (for security)
+There is additional tool tool called **downloader**.
-* **downloader** - extra tool made to quickly sync (download) the blockchain state from the p2p network
+The **downloader** can quickly sync (download) the blockchain state from the p2p network.
+Use it for the intial blockchain download, or to sync your **client** after keeping it offline for a longer time.

-In addition there is also a set of tools, inside the **tools** folder.
+In addition there is also a set of more and less useful tools.
+They are all inside the **tools** folder.
+Each source file is a separate tool (compiles to a different executable).

 # Website